castorini/pyserini/docs/experiments-unicoil.md

 ### Corpus Download

-We're going to use the repository's root directory as the working directory.
+We're going to use the Pyserini repository's root directory as the working directory.
 First, we need to download and unpack the corpus:

 ```bash